 Related: Why Meat Shortages are Looming in the Coming Weeks

 Depopulation is normally used to eliminate diseased animals, not healthy ones.
 But the country’s industrial system for raising animals has led to a dilemma: when the plants are shut down, workers don’t know what to do with the animals because the production of meat is so high.
 And demand for meat remains high.
 The National Chicken Council predicts that 2020 per capita consumption of chicken will be a little more than 100 pounds.
 That’s almost as much per capita consumption as beef and pork combined.

 The Vegetarian/Vegan Argument

-A 2016 report by the UN Environment Program warned that “livestock often serve as an epidemiological bridge between wildlife and human infections,” adding, “this is especially the case for intensively reared livestock.”
+The UN reported in a 2016 Environment Program that “livestock often serve as an epidemiological bridge between wildlife and human infections,” and that, “this is especially the case for intensively reared livestock.”